samdark/yii2-cookbook/book/solid.md

 ## Interface segregation

 The principle points that an interface should not define more functionality that is actually used at the same time.
 It is like single responsibiltiy but for interfaces.
-In other words: if an interface does too much, break it into multiple more focused interfaces.
+In other words: if an interface does differnt things, break it into multiple more focused interfaces.

 ## Dependency inversion